Ctaylor5/PiDE/README.md

 PiDE accepts command line arguments.
 Try idle -h to see the options.

-IDLE is Python's Tkinter-based Integrated DeveLopment Environment.
+PiDE is Python's Tkinter-based Integrated DeveLopment Environment.

-IDLE emphasizes a lightweight, clean design with a simple user interface.
+PiDE emphasizes a lightweight, clean design with a simple user interface.
-Although it is suitable for beginners, even advanced users will find that IDLE has everything they really need to develop pure Python code.
+Although it is suitable for beginners, even advanced users will find that PiDE has everything they really need to develop pure Python code.

-IDLE features a multi-window text editor with multiple undo, Python colorizing, and many other capabilities, e.g. smart indent, call tips, and autocompletion.
+PiDE features a multi-window text editor with multiple undo, Python colorizing, and many other capabilities, e.g. smart indent, call tips, and autocompletion.

 The editor has comprehensive search functions, including searching through